hmhauter/mlops_exam_project/reports/README.md

 >
 > Answer:

 --- We have used DVC as our version control software for data.
 In the beginning we stored the data at google drive, achieving a version control for our data and the opportunity to get the dataset out of our Github repo and pull it from DVC when needed.
+It also gave the opportunity to expand or reduce the dataset due to the easy switch that the version control offers.

 Later, when we started working with google cloud, we changed the storage place to a GC Bucket.
 This solution allowed us to not just pull the data locally when we needed to, but also to have easier access to it when training on the cloud. ---